 - Relief in severity of headaches/migraines

 - Can help thyroid issues

-- Place your thumbs just in front of your ears with your fingertips resting on the top of your head and a massage, starting along the hair line, and moving to all over the scalp slowly and firmly.
+- Place your thumbs just in front of your ears with your fingertips resting on the top of your head and begin massaging, starting along the hair line then moving all over the scalp slowly and firmly.
 Use your thumbs to slowly and gently massage the tops and down the back of the ears then finish at the base of the skull just behind the ears with circular movements.
-To restart, place your thumbs back in front of your ears, this time spreading your fingertips evenly along your hairline, starting at your forehead and using long sweeping movements, apply pressure and work back to the base of your head (imagine you were sweeping your hair out of your face, but apply pressure and do this slowly).
+To restart, place your thumbs back in front of your ears, this time spreading your fingertips evenly along your hairline, starting at your forehead and using long sweeping movements.
+Apply pressure and work back to the base of your head, imagining that you’re sweeping your hair out of your face, but applying pressure and doing so slowly.

 Feeding your hair and scalp with the right nutrients is also essential to keep tresses in great shape!
-Read our tips on eating for healthy hair.
+Read more about Eating for Healthy Hair and Scalp.